jan-rybizki/Chempy/README.md

 If you did not install Chempy you can still run the tutorial but need to point to the files in the Chempy folder.
 Basically you have to ```cd ../Chempy/``` and then replace each ```from Chempy import ...``` with ```from . import ...```.

 ## Attribution
-Please cite the [paper](https://ascl.net/code/v/1981).
-A paper describing the method is also in preparation.
+Please cite the [paper](https://arxiv.org/abs/1702.08729) when using the code in your research (so far only arxiv link, will be updated).